A visual representation of an IPv6 network with highlighted next hop options.

-As we already discussed, what is a Next-Hop in the Network?
-The article is a routing term for the next neighboring router that a data packet can go through.
+As we already discussed, What is a Next-Hop in the Network?
+The article is a routing term for the next neighboring router a data packet can go through.

 To maintain information about other routers and networks in its routing table, the lowest metric in the routing table is known as the next-hop or the next optimal router.